ayeshajehangir.net

 About Me

-Hi!
-I am a Lecturer in Journalism and Communication at the University of New South Wales in Sydney, Australia.
-I am a Peace Fellow of the International Association of Media and Communication Research (2024-2026), and a 2024 Weizenbaum Institute Open Fellow (Berlin).
-I also serve as an elected co-secretary of the Journalism Education and Research Association of Australia.
+I am the author of Afghan Refugees, Pakistani Media and the State: The Missing Peace (Routledge Journalism Series, 2024).
+I am also a Peace Fellow of the International Association for Media and Communication Research (2024-2026), and a 2024 Weizenbaum Institute Open Fellow (Berlin).
+I have also served as an elected co-secretary of the Journalism Education and Research Association of Australia (2023-2025).

 Before joining UNSW, I was affiliated with the Centre for Media Transition at the University of Technology Sydney as a Post-Doctoral Research Fellow.
 I hold a PhD in peace and conflict journalism from the School of the Arts, English and Media at the University of Wollongong, where it was awarded Examiners' Commendation for Outstanding Thesis (Sept 2021).
 Prior to joining academia, I worked as a journalist in Afghanistan, Pakistan, Germany, and Australia.